postgrespro/pg_probackup/Documentation.md

 Once the restore command is complete, start the database service.
 If you are restoring an STREAM backup, the restore is complete at once, with the cluster returned to a self-consistent state at the point when the backup was taken.
 For ARCHIVE backups, PostgreSQL replays all available archived WAL segments, so the cluster is restored to the latest state possible.
 You can change this behavior by using the [recovery target options](#recovery-target-options) with the `restore` command.
 Note that using the [recovery target options](#recovery-target-options) when restoring STREAM backup is possible if the WAL archive is available at least starting from the time the STREAM backup was taken.

->NOTE: By default, the `restore` command validates the specified backup before restoring the cluster.
+>NOTE: By default, the [restore](#restore) command validates the specified backup before restoring the cluster.
 If you run regular backup validations and would like to save time when restoring the cluster, you can specify the `--no-validate` option to skip validation and speed up the recovery.

 #### Performing Point-in-Time (PITR) Recovery

-If you have enabled [continuous WAL archiving](#setting-up-continuous-wal-archiving) before taking backups, you can restore the cluster to its state at an arbitrary point in time (recovery target) using [recovery target options](#recovery-target-options) with the `restore` command.
-If `-i/--backup-id` option is omitted pg_probackup automatically chooses the backup that is the closest to the specified **recovery target** and starts the restore process, otherwise pg_probackup will try to restore **backup_id** to the specified **recovery target**.
+If you have enabled [continuous WAL archiving](#setting-up-continuous-wal-archiving) before taking backups, you can restore the cluster to its state at an arbitrary point in time (recovery target) using [recovery target options](#recovery-target-options) with the [restore](#restore) and [validate](#validate) commands.
+If `-i/--backup-id` option is omitted, pg_probackup automatically chooses the backup that is the closest to the specified **recovery target** and starts the restore process, otherwise pg_probackup will try to restore **backup_id** to the specified **recovery target**.

 - To restore the cluster state at the exact time, specify the recovery-target-time option, in the timestamp format.
 For example: